fhessman/scientific-snap/Examples/HubbleExpansion/README.md

 - to broadcast that there is a "new observer" and wait for all to respond (so that they can all turn off their arrows);
 - to set the global **observer** variable to ![object myself](./images/object_myself.png); and
 - to broadcast "show redshift" so that all the other galaxies can show their arrows pointing away from the new **observer**.

+When a new simulation is made, each *GalaxySprite* clone should respond to a "clear" broadcast by deleting itself.

 ---